 Plain text version

-An independent report, commissioned by the National Institute for Health Research (NIHR) Clinical Research Network and produced by KPMG’s Economics team, provides an assessment of the economic impact of the NIHR Clinical Research Network’s activities to support clinical research in England over the period from 2016/17 - 2018/19.
+An independent report, commissioned by the NIHR Clinical Research Network and produced by KPMG’s Economics team, provides an assessment of the economic impact of the NIHR Clinical Research Network’s activities to support clinical research in England over the period from 2016/17 - 2018/19.
 The report includes:

 - an assessment of the economic contribution made to the UK economy through clinical research activity supported by the Network;